callumSharman/RayTracer/README.md

 ## Operation
 ### Execution
-Use the command `make run` to complie all necessary files and execute.
-Outputs the result into image.ppm in the root folder.
+Use the command `make run` to compile all necessary files and execute.
+Outputs the result into *image.ppm* in the root folder.

-Use the command `make clean` to delete all executeables, object files and the image named "image.ppm" in the root from previous execution.
+Use the command `make clean` to delete all executables, object files and the image named *image.ppm* in the root from previous execution.

 ### Camera/Image manipulation
 (Make sure when changing camera constants to execute `make clean` before `make run`)